MechanicalRock/mechanicalrock.github.io/_posts/2024-01-17-devops-and-flutterflow.markdown

 import '/flutter_flow/flutter_flow_widgets.dart';
 ```

-This is because this code is FlutterFlow's and their is no way to download these dependencies in the free version.
-Their GitHub version that claim to be able to replace these dependencies, however, users have had mixed success.
+This is because this code is FlutterFlow's and there is no way to download these dependencies in the free version.
+There are GitHub repos that claim to be able to replace these dependencies, however, users have had mixed success.

-For enterprise users you can export the project via a zip file as well as export the entire project to Github.

 ## DevOps and FlutterFlow